NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 The GDSII file is adapted from the [SiEPIC EBeam PDK](https://github.com/lukasc-ubc/SiEPIC_EBeam_PDK) with four major modifications:

-+ the computational cell is centered at the origin of the XY plane and defined as a separate layer (0)
++ the computational cell is centered at the origin of the XY plane and defined on layer 0

-+ the eigenmode source and flux monitors are each defined on separate layers (1-5)
++ the eigenmode source and flux monitors are each defined on layers 1-5

-+ the lower and upper branches of the coupler are also defined on separate layers (31 and 32)
++ the lower and upper branches of the coupler are each defined on layers 31 and 32

 + the straight waveguide sections are perfectly flat